 We count on supporters like you to help us reach our goal.
 Thank you!

-Thank you for your support!
-Gifts to IWHC help fund and support activists like Marta Alanis and IWHC's own advocacy to advance sexual and reproductive health and rights and build a better future for women and girls everywhere.
+Gifts to IWHC help fund and support activists like Noelene Nabulivou as well as IWHC's own advocacy and grantmaking to advance sexual and reproductive health and rights for women and girls everywhere.

 IWHC Visionary Leadership Award